-Question: How do we seeing-hearing humans apply the natural principles of interaction to a conversation that takes place in a tactile-bodily mode?
+Question: How do we seeing-hearing humans apply the natural process of interaction to a conversation that takes place in a tactile-bodily mode?

 Interaction is a natural part of life for all people.
 Human interaction begins before we are born and continues for the rest of our lives.
 If we view our interactions in the context of conversation – having a clear beginning, middle, and end – we may conclude that the interactive conversation is the first form of routine we learn.

-The term “routine” sometimes has a specific connotation in the field of deafblindness.
-We’re using it here to refer to the conversational structure that has a predictable beginning, middle and end.
-While the middle may vary by topic in each conversation, there has to be a back and forth (serve and return) to make it a conversation.
+The term “routine” sometimes has a specific connotation in the field of deafblind education.
+We’re using it here to refer to conversational structure.
+The predictable beginning, middle, and end of a conversation.
+While the middle may change with the topic and emotion, there must be a back and forth exchange (serve and return) for it to be a conversation.
 The greeting at the beginning and the goodbye at the end are predictable, thereby creating a type of “routine”.

 Becoming the Expert Observer

 Observation is critical to becoming a good interaction partner.
-We need to study the nuances of a child’s attention – body language, posture, expression, tension, gaze.
-Remember, a deafblind person’s gaze doesn’t just apply to visual gaze.
+We need to study the nuances of attention – body language, posture, expression, tension, and gaze… Remember, a deafblind person’s gaze doesn’t just apply to their visual gaze.
 From a deafblind perspective, it might mean tactile or auditory gaze.
 Think of where a person’s attention is focused and how they are accessing the thing that draws their attention.